OCA/e-commerce/product_alias/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to add url aliases from the product template for each selectected variants (or attribute values's combinaison)
+This module allows to add aliases from the product template for each selected variants (or attribute values combination).

 **Table of contents**